bluedynamics/agx.sphinx/docs/source/start/hello_world.rst

    :align: center

-When asked, choose Python 2.6 (Ubuntu: deadsnakes_, remember?)
+When asked, you may have to choose a Python version to be used.

-.. _deadsnakes: /start/install#attention-ubuntu-users
+Both Python 2.6 and 2.7 will work.
+The dependency on 2.6 no longer exists.
+You might have to tell Eclipse to auto-configure a Python interpreter, if you have not done so before.

 .. image:: ../_static/helloworld_indigo_new_project_pydev_name_grammar2_6.png
    :scale: 50%